Setting up a DHCP server and configuring the router as DHCP server in Cisco packet tracer

 To configure the DHCP service, we have to click on the DHCP tab and turn on the DHCP service.

 We can change the default name of the pool which is serverpool.

 We can set up the default gateway and DNS if required as per our network design.

 Define the start IP address so the server will issue the IP address according to our scope mentioned.

 We now have to define the maximum number of users so the server will not lease IP addresses to the devices if the limit is reached.
-In this example, the defined limit is 10 in pool1, now the server will only release 10 IP addresses even if the mentioned IP range scope has a high number of IP addresses.
+In this example, the defined limit is 10, now the server will only release 10 IP addresses even if the mentioned IP range scope has a high number of IP addresses.

 Multiple pools can be added to the server and if any pool is not required then it can be removed easily.